notloged/usenet-drive/README.md

 ### Fields

-- `dry_run` (bool): Whether to do real uploads or just generate fake nzb.
-Default value is `false`.
-Use it just to test the configuration.
 - `provider` (UsenetProvider): Usenet provider to upload files Alternatively, you can use the same provider and split the available connections to allow more parallel uploads.
 - `file_allow_list` ([]string): The list of allowed file extensions.
 For example, `[".mkv", ".mp4"]`, in this case only files with the extensions `.mkv` and `.mp4` will be uploaded to usenet.
 Take care not upload files that change frequently, like subtitules or text files, since they will be uploaded every time they change.
 In usenet you can not edit files.
-- `nyuu_version` (string): The version of [Nyuu](https://github.com/animetosho/Nyuu).
-Default value is `0.4.1`.
-Used for upload files to usenet.
-- `nyuu_path` (string): The path to [Nyuu](https://github.com/animetosho/Nyuu).
-Default value is `/config/nyuu`.
-If nyuu executable is not found, it will be auto downloaded for the given system arch.
-Used for upload files to usenet.
-- `upload_interval_in_seconds` (float64): The upload interval in seconds.
-After X seconds the system will check for pending uploads and perform them.
-Default value is `60`.

 ## UsenetProvider Struct